brettchalupa/projectbook/src/command-line-interfaces/find-and-replace.md

 ## Tech On My Mind

 Really any programming language would work that can all out to the system IO.
-But what would make this project really ideal would be the abiliy to compile it easily into a dependency-free cross-platform binary that's easy to distribute.
+But what would make this project really ideal would be the ability to compile it easily into a dependency-free cross-platform binary that's easy to distribute.

 These are my top runners:
 - Go